Ozgurokumus/GeyikBot/readme.md

 npm install
 ```

-After installation finishes you can use `node index.js` to start the bot.
+After installation finishes you can use `node bot.js` to start the bot.

 ## ⚙️ Configuration

-Fill out the values of `.env_sample`.
+Rename `.env_sample` to `.env` and fill out the values.

 ⚠️ **Note: Never commit or share your token or api keys publicly** ⚠️